Emotion-Aligned Contrastive Learning Between Images and Music: Experiments and Results

 Since we use CLIP to encode images, we apply the corresponding image pre-processing transforms\footnote{Details can be found at \href{https://github.com/openai/CLIP}{https://github.com/openai/CLIP}.}, which include resizing and cropping to a size of $ 224 \times 224 $ and normalization.
 We use random cropping during training and center cropping during evaluation.

-We use raw audio at a sample rate of 16 kHz.\footnote{When using CLAP as the audio encoder model, we up-sample to the expected sampling rate of 48 kHz.} Since AudioSet contains 10.0-second audio clips and the music-specific audio encoder models operate on shorter inputs, we randomly crop audio segments during training.
-During evaluation, we use a sliding window with an overlap ratio of 75\% to divide each 10.0-second audio clip into multiple chunks, then pass each chunk through the model and take the average over chunks to obtain a single embedding.
-When using CLAP, we do not use these cropping and sliding window methods, since CLAP's input length (10.0 seconds) matches AudioSet.
+We use raw audio at a sampling rate of 16 kHz.\footnote{When using CLAP, we up-sample to the expected 48 kHz sampling rate.} Since AudioSet contains 10.0-second audio clips and the music-specific audio encoder models operate on shorter inputs, we randomly crop audio segments during training.
+During evaluation, we use a sliding window with an overlap ratio of 75\% to divide each 10.0-second audio clip into multiple segments, then compute the average embedding over all segments.
+When using CLAP, we do not use these methods, since CLAP's input length matches AudioSet.

 We set the dimension of the joint embedding space to 128.
-For the contrastive losses, we use a temperature of 0.07 and equal $ \lambda $ values.
+For the contrastive losses, we use a temperature of 0.07 and equal $ \lambda $ values ($ \lambda_1 = \lambda_2 = \lambda_3 = \lambda_4 = 0.25 $).
 For all experiments, we use the AdamW \cite{Loshchilov-2019-AdamW} optimizer with a batch size of 64 and a learning rate of 0.0001.
 We train all models for 15 epochs and keep the checkpoint with the lowest validation loss.